pmhuizinga/GraphTool/readme.md

 - easy to use tool for adding and maintaining entities and relations
 - create the organisations ontology
 - extract entities and relations from documents and create the organization's ontology based on that
-- be the master data repository
+- be the master data repository (?)
 - ability to recognize an ontology 'item' using machine learning from documents
+- train a nlp model using the initial classified dataset
 - avoid time consuming maintanance
 - Containerized
 - Deployable in AWS